wp-blocks/cf7-antispam/readme.txt

 == Upgrade Notice ==

-= 0.2.8 =
+= 0.3.0 =
 Please flush cache after update this plugin!
 Thanks!

 == Changelog ==

-= 0.2.8 =
+= 0.3.0 =
+* Dashboard widget to display the email received of the last week
+* Resend email from Flamingo UI (works with mail received after this update)
+* CF7-AntiSpam version check enhanced (but you will probably have to flush cache anyway when you update this plugin)
+* Honeyform enhancements
 * Enhanced activation script
+* Adds an option to set the number of attempt before ban
 * Cron unban fix
 * Referrer verify (under bad ip checks)
-* CF7-AntiSpam version check enhanced (but you will probably have to flush cache anyway when you update this plugin)
-* Dashboard widget to display the email received of the last week
-* Resend email from Flamingo UI

 = 0.2.7 =
 * avoid to parse multiple times the stored flamingo messages